Ben Bartch: Professional career

+Jacksonville Jaguars

-Bartch was selected in the fourth round of the 2020 NFL Draft by the Jacksonville Jaguars.
+Bartch was selected in the fourth round of the 2020 NFL draft by the Jacksonville Jaguars.
 He became the first Saint John's player to be drafted since 1974 and the first player to be drafted from any Division III program since the Tampa Bay Buccaneers selected Ali Marpet in 2015.
-Bartch made his NFL debut on September 13, 2020 in the season opener against the Indianapolis Colts, playing five snaps on special teams.
+Bartch made his NFL debut on September 13, 2020, in the season opener against the Indianapolis Colts, playing five snaps on special teams.
 He was placed on the reserve/COVID-19 list by the Jaguars on December 15, 2020, and activated on January 5, 2021.

 Bartch entered the 2022 season as the Jaguars starting left guard.
 He suffered a dislocated knee in Week 5 and was placed on injured reserve on October 11, 2022.

+Bartch returned as the starting left guard in 2023, but was benched in Week 4.
+He was waived on October 31, 2023, after the Jaguars traded for Ezra Cleveland.
+On November 3, Bartch was re-signed to the practice squad.

+San Francisco 49ers

+On November 21, 2023, Bartch was signed by the San Francisco 49ers to their active roster off of the Jaguars' practice squad.
+On December 12, 2024, Bartch was placed on injured reserve.

+On February 24, 2025, Bartch signed a one-year contract extension with the 49ers.
+On September 17, Bartch was placed on injured reserve, having suffered a high-ankle sprain in Week 2 against the New Orleans Saints.
+On November 8, 2025, Bartch was activated from injured reserve.